huggingface/swift-coreml-diffusers/README.md

 ## Compatibility

 - macOS Ventura 13.1, iOS/iPadOS 16.2, Xcode 14.2.
-- Performance (after initial generation, which is slower)
+- Performance (after the initial generation, which is slower)
-  * ~10s in macOS on MacBook Pro M1 Max (64 GB).
+  * ~8.3s in macOS on MacBook Pro M1 Max (64 GB).
+Model: Stable Diffusion v2-base, ORIGINAL attention implementation, CPU + GPU.
-  * ~1 min 15s in iPhone 14 Pro.
+  * 23 ~ 30s on iPhone 13 Pro.
+Model: Stable Diffusion v2-base, SPLIT_EINSUM attention, CPU + Neural Engine, memory reduction enabled.

+Performance on iPhone is somewhat erratic, sometimes it's ~20x slower and the phone heats up.
+This happens because the model could not be scheduled to run on the Neural Engine and everything happens in the CPU.
+We have not been able to determine the reasons for this problem.
+If you observe the same, here are some recommendations:
+- Kill apps you are not using.
+- Let the iPhone cool down before repeating the test.
+- Reboot your device.

 ## How to Build